TheEconomist/the-economist-baby-names/README.md

 - **Trend Analysis**: Evaluates the diversity and rate of change in naming practices using metrics such as the Jensen–Shannon distance and Herfindahl-Hirschman Index (HHI).
 - **Visualization Scripts**: Generate charts illustrating trends in name popularity, diversity, and associated connotations.

-This analysis provides insights into how naming patterns reflect broader social and cultural changes.

 # Details:

 ## Sources: